 The News Media Alliance is taking the lead in this trade case, and has developed a legal, government relations and public relations plan for our industry’s opposition.
 Today, more than 1,100 newspapers representing small-to-medium sized markets have signed a letter to the Commerce Secretary Wilbur Ross, asking that he heavily scrutinize the anti-dumping and countervailing duty petitions filed by NORPAC.

 ACTION: Please Contact Your Senators / Representatives: The Alliance will be reaching out to select publishers in the weeks ahead to ask newspapers to contact their Members of Congress.
 At this stage in the process, we are encouraging newspapers to contact their representatives in the House of Representatives to sign an opposition letter to the Secretary of Commerce that is being organized by our champions on this issue: Reps.
 Ralph Norman (R-Rock Hill, SC), Chuck Fleishmann (R-Chattanooga, TN), Cathy McMorris Rodgers (R-WA) and Jamie Raskin (D-Bethesda, MD).
-In the meantime, click the button below to access more information and talking points for use in discussing this issue with your representative or senators, or with leading influencers in your community.

 If you have any questions on this initiative please contact Paul Boyle at [email protected] or at 571.366.1150.